trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 export default DisconnectButton;
 ```

-14. Save both file, the dev server should refresh the page
+14. Save both file, the dev server should refresh the page.

-As Temple is configured, click on Connect button
+As Temple is configured, click on Connect button.

 On the popup, select your Temple wallet, then your account and connect.

 ![The app after you have connected, showing your address and tex balance](/img/tutorials/dapp-logged.png)

-Your are _logged_
+Your are _logged_.

-15. Click on the Disconnect button to test the disconnection, and then reconnect
+15. Click on the Disconnect button to test the disconnection, and then reconnect.

-16. List other poke contracts via an indexer
+16. List other poke contracts via an indexer.

 Instead of querying heavily the rpc node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an rpc node.
 On this example, the TZKT indexer is used to find other similar contracts.

-17. You need to install jq to parse the Taqueria json configuration file
+17. You need to install jq to parse the Taqueria json configuration file.
     [Install jq](https://github.com/stedolan/jq)

 18. On `package.json`, change the `dev` command on `scripts` configuration.
 Prefix it with a `jq` command to create an new environment variable pointing to your last smart contract address on testing env :